sf-wdi-29/angular_book_app/README.md

   The `save()` function issues a POST request to `/api/entries` with the first argument as the post body.
 The second argument is a callback which is called when the data is saved.

-1. We have explored the create, read and delete parts of CRUD.
-The only thing left is update.
-To support an update operation we need to modify our custom factory `Book` as shown below.
+1. We are good to go for the create, read and delete parts of CRUD.
+However, since update can use either PUT or PATCH, we need to modify our custom factory `Book` as shown below.
   ```js
   angular.module('bookApp').factory('Book', function($resource) {m
     return $resource('http://daretodiscover.herokuapp.com/books/:id', { id: '@_id' }, {